 Table titles are to appear above the tables.
 Table copy is identical to copy in the main text: 10-point Times New Roman (“Normal” in the Styles menu of this document).
 Table heads (and subheads if needed) use 10-point Times New Roman in boldface (“Table Head” in the Styles menu of this document).

-Leave 6 points of space between the table title and the table itself, and 6 points of space after the table.
-Leave 6 points of space between the text above the figure and 6 points of space after the figure caption.
-Apply “Caption” style.

-Figure axis labels are often a source of confusion.
-Try to use words rather than symbols.
-As an example, write the quantity “Time” or “Time, t” not just “t.”
-Put units in parentheses.
-Do not label axes only with units.
-In the example, write “Magnetization (A/m)” or “Magnetization (A m-1),” not just “A/m.”
-Do not label axes with a ratio of quantities and units.
-For example, write “Temperature (K),” not “Temperature/K.”

 Table 1.
 Table type styles.